Kong/docs.konghq.com/app/gateway/2.8.x/plan-and-deploy/security/secrets-management/index.md

 See the [backends overview](/gateway/{{page.kong_version}}/plan-and-deploy/security/secrets-management/backends/) for more information about each option.

-## Notes on the GA release of the Secrets Management feature

-In the GA release of the Secrets Management feature in
+## Beta and general availability phases

-{{site.base_gateway}}, this feature is enabled by default.
+As of 2.8.1.3, this feature is enabled by default.
 Due to conflicts with previous releases of {{site.base_gateway}}, the endpoints for secrets management in the
-Admin API will be moved from the previous `/vaults-beta` prefix to `/vaults` with `vaults_use_new_style_api=on` set in `kong.conf`.
+Admin API have changed from the previous `/vaults-beta` prefix to `/vaults` with `vaults_use_new_style_api=on` set in `kong.conf`.

+If you are running a {{site.base_gateway}} 2.8.x version before 2.8.1.3:
+* Set `vaults=bundled` in your `kong-conf` file to enable secrets management
+* Use the `/vaults-beta` Admin API endpoints

 ## Get started